wh1tew0lf/webhook-deploy/README.md

 # webhook-deploy
-Codebase for auto deploy at by webhooks
+Codebase for auto deploy at remote server by webhooks